-- The Cowley County Health and Safety Fair, an event that continues to grow in popularity and participation. - The promotion of driver safety and seatbelt use is strongly supported by the Health Department and the police departments in our communities. - The Breastfeeding Advocates of Cowley County a leading organization in the State that helps and supports mothers and children as they seek to begin life in the healthiest manner possible. - Safe-Kids Cowley County we continue to support child safety in both motor vehicles and on bicycles through car seat checks and helmet give away promotions.
-No child in Cowley County should have to be at risk for injury during these activities. - Annual influenza clinics throughout the County including the annual "Drive-Thru" opportunities in Arkansas City and Winfield. - The annual Community wide "Baby Shower" for all new and expectant parents. - Safe walking to school practices for children and adults as the school term begins. - Safe "Trick or Treating" practices for children.
+- Active leader in RISE Cowley and Pathways to a Healthy Kansas grant recipient. - Main sponsor of the Cowley County Health and Safety Fair, an annual Spring event that attracts numerous health and safety advocacy organizations and more than 800 residents that visit each year. - Major sponsor of the Breastfeeding Advocates of Cowley County a leading organization in the State that helps and supports mothers and children as they seek to begin life in the healthiest manner possible. - Organizing partner of Safe-Kids Cowley County supporting child safety in both motor vehicles and on bicycles through car seat checks, car seat sponsorship, bicycle helmet promotions.
+Our goal is that no child in Cowley County suffers injury during these activities. - Annual influenza clinics throughout the County including the annual "Drive-Thru" opportunities in Arkansas City and Winfield. - The annual Community wide "Baby Shower" for all new and expectant parents. - Healthy Habits outreach to reduce the onset of tobacco use in children and young adults. - Employer based health screens for elimination of spread of communicable diseases. - Provided input to the Kansas Association of Local Health Departments vital to the advancement of the Kansas Foundational Public Health Services Model in local health departments. - Provided leadership to the South Central Metro Region of Counties (Cowley, Butler, Sumner, Harvey, Reno, Sedgwick, Marion).